twistedPan/Generative_Computer_Graphics/README.md

-    deactivated the canvas refresh mode and played with the camera around.
+    deactivated the canvas refresh mode and played around with the camera.